-THREE MONTHS ENDED MARCH 31, 1997 Revenues Net loss Net loss per share(1) \$ (459)
+THREE MONTHS ENDED Revenues \$ (459)

 (1) EPS assuming dilution.
 EPS calculation assumes that the 499,990 shares of common stock issued in connection with the Gulfstar Acquisition were outstanding for the entire year.

 Oakvale Acquisition -- On February 26, 1998, Domain Energy acquired the Oakvale Field from Pioneer Natural Resources USA Inc. for an aggregate purchase price of \$11.6 million.
 The acquisition was accounted for using the purchase method of accounting.
 The acquisition is not material to Domain Energy's financial statements and therefore pro forma information is not provided.